Ukraine

 Performing Arts Fund

-> Grants for foreign organisations to invite Dutch(-based) artists
+> Grants for foreign organisations to invite artists based in the Kingdom of the Netherlands

 Audiovisual media, Film, Documentary